quadproduction/FixWiki/README.md

 ## Dependance for Docker

-PHP 8.1

-COMPOSER 2

-GIT 2
+PHP 8.1, COMPOSER 2, GIT 2 and DOCKER (optional)

 ## Installation